Balsamic Vinaigrette Recipe

 Donna’s Notes

-You could add all the ingredients to a blender and blend for a couple of minutes.
-The dressing will be slightly thicker than if mixed by hand but still as delicious!
+Blender Option: Add all ingredients to a blender and blend for 20 to 30 seconds.
+The dressing will be slightly thicker but just as flavorful.

 Nutrition